+Notification

+I,

-I make this notification after reading the Privacy Collection Notice provided by the Shire of Peppermint Grove, which details the meaning of the words "related party", "related party transaction", "close members of the family of a person" and, in relation to an entity, "control" or "joint control", and the purposes for which this information will be used and disclosed.
+I make this notification after reading the Privacy Collection Notice provided by the Shire of Peppermint Grove, which details the meaning of the words "related party", "related party transaction", "close members of the family of a person" and in relation to an entity, "control" or "joint control", and the purposes for which the information will be used and disclosed.

-I permit the Responsible Accounting Officer and the other permitted recipients specified in Council's Related Party Disclosure Policy to access the register of interests of me and persons related to me and to use the information for the purposes specified in that policy.
+I permit the Responsible Accounting Officer and the other permitted recipier specified in Council's Related Party Disclosure Policy to access the register interests of me and persons related to me and to use the information for the purposes specified in that policy.

 SIGNATURE OF NAMED KEY MANAGEMENT PERSONNEL:

+DATED:

+6 32